2i2c-org/docs/infrastructure.md

 ## Where are 2i2c Hubs configured?

-All of the configuration and deployment scripts for the 2i2c Hubs can be found at [this GitHub repository][low-touch-hubs].
+All of the configuration and deployment scripts for the 2i2c Hubs can be found at [this GitHub repository][pilot-hubs].
 This repository contains both the deployment code as well as documentation that explains how it works.
 It should be treated as "for advanced users only", and is provided for transparency and as a guide for the community to follow if they wish to manage their own infrastructure similar to 2i2c Hubs.

 ## How could I deploy my own 2i2c Hub?